allenai/allennlp-guide/chapters/part2/building-your-model.md

 single-argument functions that are applied to tensors.
 AllenNLP provides a convenient abstraction that allows you to apply them to your whole model.

-You can instantiate specific `Initializers` manually, although in reality you rarely need to deal with individual `Initializers` yourself.
-Instead, AllenNLP provides a class called `InitializerApplicator` which, given a list of regexes and their corresponding `Initializers`, applies initialization based on regex matches on model parameter names.
+You can instantiate specific `Initializers` manually inside a `Model` constructor if you wish, though if you are doing that you might as well just call the `torch.nn.init` functions directly.
+In the spirit of separating code from configuration (as is a [common design principle in AllenNLP](/using-config-files#1)), we provide a class called `InitializerApplicator` which, given a list of regexes and their corresponding `Initializers`, applies initialization based on regex matches on model parameter names.
+AllenNLP `Models` typically take such an initializer as a constructor argument, so that the initialization can be easily configured.
 Below is a constructor call that instantiates an `InitializerApplicator`:

 ```python
 applicator = InitializerApplicator(